 Does Easy Off Oven Cleaner really work as a furniture stripper?
 Not always.
-See how I attempted to remove the finish off of this buffet with Easy Off Oven cleaner and it did not turn out how I expected.
+See how I attempted to remove the finish off of this buffet with Easy Off Oven cleaner on wood and it did not turn out how I expected.

 I’m no stranger to stripping furniture.
 I’ve used many methods and many products trying to remove paint, stain and polyurethane from countless pieces of furniture.
 Recently I tried four different methods on one piece of furniture.
 I used Vinegar, Citristrip, a heat gun and Easy Off oven cleaner to remove the finish.
 I was shocked at which product worked the best.